 To get a refund, you'll need to give proof of purchase.
 Therefore, you should enclose a copy of your ticket or any other proof of purchase (e.g. a credit card receipt).
 It's recommended that you keep a photocopy of all documentation you send, together with proof of postage – you can get a Certificate of Posting at the post office counter when you post your letter.

 The amount of compensation is determined by theor each train operator's Passenger Charter (see each individual train operator's website for details of their charter).

-If the delay was not within the control of the operator, then there is no requirement on their part to make an offer of compensation.
+If a delay or cancellation wasn't within the operator's control, there is no requirement for it to make an offer of compensation.

-If you have a complaint involving an injury received while on board a train or at a station, it is vital that you contact someone connected with the train or station as soon as possible.
+If you have a complaint about an injury you got while on board a train or at a station, it's vital that you contact someone connected with the train or station as soon as possible.
 If the incident was the train company's fault or the fault of the company that operates the station, then get legal advice.